Facing Property Crime Charges That Could Ruin Your Record? A Nashville Property Crimes Lawyer Can Help

 Types of Property Crimes We Defend Against

-- Shoplifting (Retail Theft): Retail theft, or shoplifting, is a common yet serious crime that can lead to fines, jail time, and a criminal record.
-Even minor thefts under $500 are prosecuted, and repeat offenders face enhanced penalties.
-Penalties for shoplifting can vary based on the value of goods stolen, with higher penalties for theft over $1,000.
+- Shoplifting (Retail Theft): Shoplifting is a common yet serious crime that can lead to fines, jail time, and a criminal record.
+Even minor offenses under $500 are prosecuted, and repeat offenders face enhanced penalties.
+Penalties for shoplifting can vary based on the value of goods stolen, with higher penalties for offenses over $1,000.

 - Embezzlement: This crime involves misusing funds or property entrusted to an employee, often by an employer.
 Embezzlement can be classified as a felony depending on the amount involved, potentially leading to long-term incarceration, restitution, and civil liabilities.
 An effective defense examines financial records and procedural fairness to ensure your rights are protected.

-- Grand Larceny (Felony Theft): Grand larceny in Tennessee covers theft of property valued over $1,000, often charged as a felony.
+- Grand Larceny (Felony Theft): Grand larceny covers property valued over $1,000, often charged as a felony.
 The higher the property value, the more severe the charges, with theft over $60,000 potentially resulting in Class B felony charges.
 Convictions for grand larceny can lead to years in prison, steep fines, and lengthy probation periods.

-- Residential Burglary: Entering someone’s residence without permission and with criminal intent is a Class D felony in Tennessee.
+- Residential Burglary: Entering someone’s residence without permission and with criminal intent is a Class D felony.
 Convictions can lead to several years in prison, with added penalties if any damage or harm is caused during entry.

 - Commercial Burglary: This offense involves unauthorized entry into a business or commercial property.
 Penalties for commercial burglary can vary but generally include imprisonment and fines, with enhanced charges for cases involving extensive property damage or substantial financial loss.